Lion's Mane Mushroom Lookalikes: Picking the Right Mushroom

 So, are these lion’s mane mushroom benefits from the hericenones and erinacines interchangeable with the other mushrooms in the Hericium genus?
 There is very little research yet to guarantee that this is true.

 However, one study identified compounds unique to H. coralloides that appear to have qualities that induce nerve growth and brain-derived neurotrophic factor [4].
 The compounds in lion’s mane are similar and induce the same kinds of effects.
 Both these mushrooms’ compounds have implications for supporting brain and nervous system health.
-The study’s findings further support Hericium as a genus of mushroom that has brain-boosting properties.
+The study’s findings further support Hericium as a mushroom genus with brain-boosting properties.

 Sources of Fresh Lion’s Mane Mushroom